 Finds & Facts

-Last Updated: January 1st, 2015
+January 2nd, 2015

 At Linked-in Message size can’t be more than 300 Character.
 There is no restriction in XLSX file as it supports anything huge (Even Wiki)

 Linked-in will not send invite more than once.
 The only option is going to the message and doing resend.
 I tried “Withdraw” and send invite but it didn’t go.
 The number of days to wait in order to allow user again to send invite could be a configuration at linked-in backend.